-67% of your staff who did the survey were satisfied or very satisfied with 'Considering everything, how satisfied are you with your current job'.
+72% of your staff who did the survey were satisfied or very satisfied with 'How satisfied are you with the work/life balance in your current job'.

 Work-related stress levels

 This is the level of stress experienced by employees in response to work-related factors.